apache/incubator-streampark-website/community/release/How-to-release-version-2.1.x.md

 ---
-id: 'how_to_release'
+id: 'how_to_release_version_2.1.x'
-title: How to Release
+title: How to Release Version 2.1.x
 sidebar_position: 4
 ---